Gray-Box Nonlinear Feedback Optimization: Performance Analysis and Comparison

+The performance measure in \cref{thm:optimality_general} is the average squared gradient norm of the reduced objective $\obj$ evaluated at the candidate solutions $\{w_k\}_{k=0}^{T-1}$, quantifying the local optimality of solutions.
+This measure is typical for nonconvex optimization (see \cite{nesterov2017random,tang2023zeroth}), given that achieving global optimality is NP-hard and intractable.
+Given any fixed a priori $T$, practitioners can choose constant $\eta$, $\delta$ and retain the above bounds up to time $T$.
+Afterward, the system performance does not degrade, although further improvement is no longer guaranteed.
+Alternatively, one may work with consecutive periods of a prescribed long length $T$.
+In each period, the controller \eqref{eq:hybrid_controller} is implemented in closed loop with the plant \eqref{eq:sys_map} with constant $\eta$, $\delta$ dependent on $T$, and the last solution of the previous period is used as a warm start.
+This scheme extends the presented non-asymptotic closed-loop certificates to scenarios without finite termination times.

-The upper bound \eqref{eq:convergence_measure} elucidates how the model-based direction \eqref{eq:hybrid_controller_inexact_GD} and the model-free estimate \eqref{eq:hybrid_controller_grad_est} shape the overall performance.
-Specifically, the term $5M_\Phi^2/T \sum_{k=0}^{T\!-\!1} \alpha_k \epsilon_{H,k}^2$ quantifies the cumulative error when the approximate sensitivity $\hat{H}_k$ is used instead of the true sensitivity $H_k$, whereas $M^2/(112^2T^{\frac{5}{3}}) \sum_{k=0}^{T\!-\!1} p^2(1\!-\!\alpha_k)$ results from the accumulation of the inherent bias of the gradient estimate, see \eqref{eq:difference_grad}.
-The combination coefficients $\{\alpha_k\}_{k=0}^{T-1}$ prescribed in Lemma~\ref{lem:error_accumulation} help to achieve a balanced performance of our gray-box controller \eqref{eq:hybrid_controller} and result in the rate \eqref{eq:convergence_measure_complexity}.
-Initially, we choose $\alpha_k$ close to $1$, thus exploiting the model-based direction \eqref{eq:hybrid_controller_inexact_GD} to quickly approach the neighborhood of solutions.
-This design also facilitates regulating the term $\sum_{k=0}^{T-1} (8\alpha_k + p^2(1-\alpha_k))$ in \eqref{eq:convergence_measure} for high-dimensional problems (i.e., with large $p$).
-Afterward, we tune $\alpha_k$ close to $0$ to suppress the cumulative error arising from approximate sensitivities.
-That is, we leverage the model-free estimate \eqref{eq:hybrid_controller_grad_est} more to seek solution accuracy.
-Overall, as the number of iterations $T$ increases, the convergence measure in \eqref{eq:convergence_measure_complexity} approaches zero, which suggests local optimality in terms of the nonconvex problem \eqref{eq:opt_original}.
+The upper bound \eqref{eq:convergence_measure} elucidates how the model-based direction \eqref{eq:hybrid_controller_inexact_GD} and the model-free estimate \eqref{eq:hybrid_controller_grad_est} shape the overall closed-loop performance.
+Specifically, the term $\sum_{k=0}^{T\!-\!1} \alpha_k \epsilon_{H,k}^2 /T$ quantifies the cumulative error when the approximate sensitivity $\hat{H}_k$ is used instead of the true sensitivity $H_k$, whereas the second-to-last term is due to the deviations and variances arising from stochastic exploration in \eqref{eq:hybrid_controller_exploration}.
+The combination coefficients $\{\alpha_k\}_{k=0}^{T-1}$ prescribed in \cref{thm:optimality_general} enable our gray-box controller \eqref{eq:hybrid_controller} to exploit approximate sensitivities of varying qualities, thus achieving balanced closed-loop performance in terms of sample efficiency, dimensional dependence, and provable optimality quantified by \eqref{eq:convergence_measure_complexity}.

+When our gray-box controller \eqref{eq:hybrid_controller} is applied to stable nonlinear dynamical systems, we can establish performance guarantees by introducing converse Lyapunov functions and analyzing the coupled evolution of system dynamics and controller iterations, see, e.g., \cite{belgioioso2022online,he2022model}.
+Further, if the nonconvex problem~\eqref{eq:opt_original} involves an input constraint set, similar certificates can be derived by examining the second moment of the gradient mapping, see e.g.~\cite[Eq.~(2.4)]{ghadimi2016mini}.